GPI1972/newbank/README.md

 ## Instructions to use the code:

+Minimum requirements: Java Platform, SE 11

-The development is a work in progress and to test the functionality, please use any of the user credentials below.
+The code development is a work in progress and to test the functionality, please use any of the user credentials below.
 Please note that both usernames and passwords are case-sensitive.

 1. Test user #1
 * username: Bhagy